 I was Denied for TDIU – is There Something I Can Do?

-One of the most challenging things for disabled veterans after their discharge from the military is getting accustomed to life with disabilities and another is handling the paper-intensive, bureaucratic process of getting the proper amount of disability benefits.
-Sometimes mistakes are made in paperwork, or necessary documentation is missing to support certain ratings, and a veteran and his or her family may end up not getting benefits which they are entitled to receive.
+One of the most challenging things for disabled veterans after their discharge from the military is getting accustomed to life with disabilities, and another is handling the paper-intensive bureaucratic process of getting the proper amount of disability benefits.
+Sometimes mistakes are made in paperwork, or necessary documentation is missing to support certain ratings.
+A veteran and their family may end up not getting the benefits they are entitled to receive.

 As a refresher, TDIU (total disability individual unemployability) is an additional route to getting a 100% disability rating.
 If you have been denied TDIU, it’s worth re-evaluating several aspects of your claim to see if the denial can be overcome.

 An excellent place to start is the underlying individual disability ratings.
 Under 38 CFR 4.16(a), one of the criteria for TDIU is the veteran having one service-connected disability with a 60% or more disability rating, or two or more service-connected disabilities with a combined rating of 70% or more.
 If the VA has concluded you are not eligible for TDIU because your disability ratings do not meet those thresholds, it’s worth re-evaluating those ratings to see if they can or should be increased.
 If you can get an increase in disability ratings such that they meet the threshold for TDIU, then you may be able to get a changed ruling.